trolldinger/zong-open-test/README.md

 1- 3rd Party Assets used:

-  A- Used the new URP package´s Garden Scene (included in repository) B- Used particle effects from AllIn1VFXToolkit (included in repository) C- used generated 8 bit SFX .WAV files
+  - Used the new URP package´s Garden Scene (included in repository)
+  - Used particle effects from AllIn1VFXToolkit (included in repository)
+  - used generated 8 bit SFX .WAV files

 2- Requirements approach: